matee8/char_rnn/README.md

 ## Training the model

 The `train.py` script is used to train the model.
-It will automatically download the Tiny Shakespeare dataset if not found locally.

 **Parameters**: